-Permittees - Those entities requesting a Section 10(a)(1)(B) incidental take permit from USFWS and a take permit under the NCCPA from DFG for the species and activities covered in the accompanying NCCP/HCP.
+Permittees.
+Those entities requesting a Section 10(a)(1)(B) incidental take permit from USFWS and a take permit under the NCCPA from CDFW for the species and activities covered in the accompanying NCCP/HCP.
+OCTA will be the sole permittee under this Plan.

 Plan Area - The Plan Area is defined as the area in which impacts would be evaluated and conservation would occur.
-The Plan Area includes the entirety of Orange County, totaling approximately 511,200 acres, located south of Los Angeles County, north of San Diego County, and west of Riverside County to the Pacific Ocean.
+The Plan Area includes the entirety of Orange County, totaling approximately 511,476 acres, located south of Los Angeles County, north of San Diego County, and west of Riverside County to the Pacific Ocean.